 After a long absence due to illness, it can be difficult for employees to find their way back to work.
-This is why most companies have a sophisticated integration management system.
-The Hamburg model is particularly popular, with gradual reintegration into the company.
-Working time is a decisive factor here.
+This is why most companies have a sophisticated reintegration management system.
+The Hamburg model is particularly popular, with a gradual reintegration into the company.
+Working hours are a decisive factor here.

 Gradual reintegration into the company

 The so-called Hamburg model is a form of reintegration that gradually increases the workload and working hours of employees.
-In this way, they slowly get used to the daily work routine again, find their way around any new structures and get to know the work processes anew.
+This allows them to slowly get used to their daily work routine again, find their way around any new structures and get to know the work processes anew.

 Certain conditions must be met for gradual reintegration to take place.
-Above all, all stakeholders and decision-makers must agree to the reintegration.
-This includes the employer, employee, health insurance company and the attending physician.
+Above all, all parties involved and decision-makers must agree to the reintegration.
+These include the employer, employee, health insurance fund and the treating doctor.

-This is usually preceded by a longer period of incapacity for work, which has been certified by a doctor.
-An absence due to incapacity to work of at least six weeks per year is considered a longer period.
-Employers are obliged to offer their employees reintegration after a long absence due to illness and to propose the appropriate measures.
+This is usually preceded by a prolonged period of incapacity for work certified by a doctor.
+An absence due to incapacity for work of at least six weeks per year is considered a longer period.
+Employers are obliged to offer their employees reintegration after a long period of absence due to illness and to propose the appropriate measures.
 However, employees are not obliged to accept this offer.
-They may also return to their workplace in this way.
+They may also return to work in this way.

 For the implementation of gradual reintegration, a doctor draws up a reintegration plan or step-by-step plan.